Important Information

 Student Support

 We have a number of dedicated teams on campus to support you.
 Our friendly staff will do their very best to help with your questions or concerns.
-We’ve listed the key teams below and what they look after here.
+We’ve listed the key teams and what they look after here.

 24-hour Emergency Line